 Fake GAME accounts via Twitter

 Scammers call their victims and pretend to be salespeople selling the PS5 and Xbox gaming consoles.
-The scammers ask their victims for their personal and financial information in order to purchase their gaming consoles, and the victims provide the scammers with this information.
+The scammers ask over the phone for their victims for their personal and financial information in order to purchase their gaming consoles, and the victims provide the scammers with this information.
 Once the scammers have this information, they can then commit identity fraud and steal all the money from your bank account.

 How to Avoid PS5 and Xbox Shopping Scams